Exrun94/beepboop.nvim/README.md

 ### V. Other options
 After loading beepboop.nvim, you get access to some usercommands like `:BeepBoopVolume {volum}`, `:BeepBoopEnable`/`Disable` and `:BeepBoopToggle` which all give volume/mute control over beepboop's playback.
 Additionally, the `enable_sound` option will either pick the default state for the result of these commands when neovim is started.
 Additionally, if you find that there are too many sounds playing, there is a default `max_sounds` of 20, but this property can be altered if desired.

+## Bug Reporting
+I expect there to be a lot of bugs.
+If you end up finding one, please feel free to let me know through (or don't) through GitHub Issues or a simple e-mail to hdiambrosio@gmail.com.
+I'd love the support if you can offer it.
+Additionally, if you have any ideas, I'd love to hear them and be sure to tell your friends how lit this plugin is.